Don't avoid the open interview process. Handled well, it could help you land a job — and fast.

 The event description will sometimes state whether or not the company (or specific companies if there's more than one) will only be doing initial screenings or will be making offers then and there.

 You'll also see the specific job requirements, any essential certifications needed, or other qualifications that would make you a viable candidate.
-It may also state the dress code and any documents you must bring in addition to your resume, such as certain forms of identification.
+It may also state the dress code and any documents you must bring to the interview in addition to your resume, such as certain forms of identification.

 Note: Bring at least five copies of your resume, or as many as needed for the companies you want to see.
 Keep all papers in a briefcase, portfolio, or folder to stay organized.

-If they don't mention a dress code, consider the position you're after and dress appropriately.
+If they don't mention a dress code, such as wearing jeans to the interview, consider the position you're after and dress appropriately.
 In general, nice slacks and a button-down or polo shirt for men is a good choice, as is slacks or a skirt with an appropriate top for women.
 Overall, think casual business attire.

 Research each company you're applying to